Peperito/Udemy_OpenGL/README.md

-# Udemy OpenGL Introduction with Python
+# OpenGL Introduction with Python

-## Exploration of shaders to apply later in WGPU
+## Based on Udemy class from Penny de Bil and Holistic3D.com

+Classic graphics programming introduction with shaders, lin. algebra and OpenGl 3.3